silentjames/WoD-charsheets-for-Obsidian/README.md

     <img src='imgs/ru_vampire.png' width='428'>
 </p>

 Other charsheets are available at this moment in Russian only - but you can change the names of the abilities manually in Fantasy Statblocks settings and send me a pull request.
 Feel free to ask for any help!

 ## Werewolves, mortals and agents

-Under the spoilers you can find all other charsheets.
+Under the spoilers, you can find all other charsheets.

 <details>
     <summary>Werewolf (work in progress)</summary>